 The bridge and navigation systems include the navigation radar, autopilot, Voyage Management System (VMS), electronic charts, navigation data distribution, inertial navigation, and global positioning and timing systems, plus other navigation sensors.
 VMS is the proven fleet standard for charting, and the inertial systems provide accurate position, velocity and attitude with and without GPS aiding.

-Northrop Grumman also supports PEO-USC with the AQS-24B minehunter, which is a synthetic aperture SONAR towed by MH-53E Super Stallion helicopters and by Mine Hunting Unmanned Surface Vessels.
+Northrop Grumman also supports PEO-USC with the AQS-24B minehunter, which is a synthetic aperture SONAR towed by MH-53E Sea Dragon helicopters and by Mine Hunting Unmanned Surface Vessels.
 The AQS-24B provides a high resolution side-looking SONAR for mine detection, localization and classification and also hosts a LASER-Line Scan system for mine identification.

 Northrop Grumman is currently in production of the AQS-24C variant, which adds a Volume Mine Search capability.
 Northrop Grumman is also producing a launch and recovery payload for Mine Countermeasure (MCM) Unmanned Surface Vehicles, which will provide optional mine hunting capabilities for LCS using the AQS-24B/C minehunters.